 2) AAST-approved Acute Care Surgery experience - 2nd year

 After successful completion of the first year and review by the faculty, the second-year fellows will now have ongoing GME appointment as well as receive appointment and credentialing as Instructors of Surgery and direct the care of critically ill and injured patients on the EGS, Trauma, and Burn services.
-In depth, structured oversight of fellow’s decision making and operative skills is provided through multiple mechanisms that allow a graded increase in independence: a) fellows’ rotations are paired with full time faculty to enable oversight and daily discussion of patients care, b) daily morning conference with review, check out, and discussion of critically ill patients with Surgical Critical Care and Acute Care Surgery faculty, c) structured review of fellows’ operative cases, complications, and patient care management as outlined in appendices I and II, d) monthly review of care and patient management by trauma, burn, and emergency general surgery service directorship and e) monthly, service-specific case review conferences.
-These processes are described in detail within the section “Policies for the Supervision of Surgical Critical Care and Acute Care Surgery Fellows”.
+Structured oversight of fellow decision-making and operative skills is provided through multiple mechanisms that allow a graded increase in independence: a) fellows’ rotations are paired with full time faculty to enable oversight and daily discussion of patients care, b) daily morning conference with review, handover, and discussion of critically ill patients with Surgical Critical Care and Acute Care Surgery faculty, c) structured review of fellows’ operative cases, complications, and patient care management, d) monthly review of care and patient management by trauma, burn, and emergency general surgery service directorship and e) monthly, service-specific case review conferences.

 3) Burn Fellowship Option

-For fellows interested in a career that incorporates a significant burn component, Vanderbilt offers the opportunity to complete either a formal Burn Fellowship or expanded experience in burn surgery.
-The goal of the Burn fellowship experience is to train surgeons and leaders in the care of patients with severe thermal and other etiologies of burn injuries.
+For fellows interested in a career that incorporates a significant burn component, Vanderbilt may offer the opportunity to complete either a formal Burn Fellowship or expanded experience in burn surgery to committed candidates.
+The goal of the Burn fellowship experience is to train surgeons and leaders in the care of patients with severe thermal, electrical, and other etiologies of burn injuries.
 This includes an understanding of the operative management and critical care specific to the burn patient population, particularly focusing on operative techniques and decision making, outpatient care, long term sequelae and reconstructive management of the burn patient.
 The fellowship maintains a strong focus on professional development, research interests and leadership skills developed over the 2 years.
 Depending upon career goals, the fellow will emerge with a high level of proficiency to satisfy his/her career goals within the realm of the Burn Surgeon.
 Of note, to achieve sufficient case volume and experience in all years, the addition of a Burn certificate is likely to require additional months to the two-year fellowship.